 The Mentor and Protégé on a Construction Contract are expected to meet monthly, or as directed by BART, and may meet at the job site.
-A Mentor and Protégé on a professional services M-P Agreement are expected to meet bi-monthly, or as directed by BART.

 - 9. The Mentor is responsible for preparing a Quarterly Report for each Mentor-Protégé Agreement, with input from the Protégé, that is submitted to OCR.
 The Quarterly Report shall contain an explanation of how the Protégé firm has progressed, such as an update of progress on the PDP (objectives met, benchmarks met, new objectives, new barriers identified, etc.) and any other summary of work accomplished during the monthly meetings.
 A Quarterly Report form will be provided by BART.
 The Quarterly Report shall address the following: - a.
 Technical and/or management assistance provided by the Mentor; - b.
 A narrative describing the benefits and successes realized by the Protégé due to the Mentor's assistance in addressing the objectives of the Protégé, together with a description of any problems encountered, during the quarter; and - c.
 Any public or private contract awarded to the Mentor where the Protégé is utilized as a subcontractor, and the value of each such contract and subcontract; or any public or private contract or subcontract awarded solely to the Protégé, and the value of each such contract.